Praj-2808/Abtesting/README.md

 **Alternative Hypothesis (H₁)**
 The new landing page improves the conversion rate compared to the old landing page.

+**Business Impact**

+This analysis will help the company make a data-driven decision on whether to launch the new landing page, potentially increasing revenue, customer acquisition, and overall product performance.

 **Results**

 After cleaning the dataset and ensuring correct group-page alignment, a two-proportion hypothesis test was conducted to compare the conversion rates between the control group (old landing page) and the treatment group (new landing page).